dashtaki/virta-charging-stations/README.md

 Regarding the `S` for `SOLID` I just tried to keep each function(component as a funstion as well) to just responsible for a single task.
 That's why I just created a separate component for every part and also keep the simple stupid ;)

-### Error Handling

-In case of multiple API endpoint I can provide a global error handling.
-As you can see I just throw the error in case of error in fetching data from .json file.

 ### Browse-ability and bookmark-ability